solidjs-community/eslint-plugin-solid/README.md

 Note for the ESLint VSCode Extension: Enable the "Use Flat Config" setting for your workspace to enable Flat Config support.

+Flat configs are also available as `plugin.configs['flat/recommended']` and `plugin.configs['flat/typescript']`, after using `import plugin from 'eslint-plugin-solid'`.

 ## Rules